wzarek/timetable-scrapper/README.md

 [![link](https://img.shields.io/badge/link_to-web-red)](https://wzarek.pythonanywhere.com/)

 ## How it works?
-I'm downloading excel files for specific fields of study (will be automated soon) and then parsing rows to the dictionary.
+I'm downloading excel files for specific fields of study (will be automated soon) and then parsing its rows to the dictionary.
 Then it's filtered by chosen groups, parsed to ical file and shown on the screen with a link to the generated ical included.